Dyslipidemia

-Dyslipidemia is an abnormal amount of lipids (e.g. triglycerides, cholesterol and/or fat phospholipids) in the blood.
-Dyslipidemia is a risk factor for the development of atherosclerotic cardiovascular disease (ASCVD).
-ASCVD includes coronary artery disease, cerebrovascular disease, and peripheral artery disease.
-Although dyslipidemia is a risk factor for ASCVD, abnormal levels don't mean that lipid lowering agents need to be started.
+Dyslipidemia is a metabolic disorder characterized by abnormally high or low amounts of any or all lipids (e.g. fats, triglycerides, cholesterol, phospholipids) or lipoproteins in the blood.
+Dyslipidemia is a risk factor for the development of atherosclerotic cardiovascular diseases, which include coronary artery disease, cerebrovascular disease, and peripheral artery disease.
+Although dyslipidemia is a risk factor for cardiovascular disease, abnormal levels do not mean that lipid lowering agents need to be started.
 Other factors, such as comorbid conditions and lifestyle in addition to dyslipidemia, is considered in a cardiovascular risk assessment.
 In developed countries, most dyslipidemias are hyperlipidemias; that is, an elevation of lipids in the blood.
 This is often due to diet and lifestyle.
 Prolonged elevation of insulin resistance can also lead to dyslipidemia.
-Likewise, increased levels of O-GlcNAc transferase (OGT) may cause dyslipidemia.